The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Erasure Animation

-This is a style in which the author uses white paper, a simple pencil, and an eraser to create stories.
-Erasure animation is a rather original style that can become an interesting addition to your video marketing strategy.
-Here’s a fun example.
+This unique style involves the author using white paper, a simple pencil, and an eraser to craft stories.
+Erasure animation is quite an original approach and can be a fascinating addition to your video marketing strategy.
+For instance, here’s a fun example.

 19. Pinscreen Animation